 Cultivated Land management has a unique structure to implementing its Soil Conservation practice compared to the other land types.
 The Soil Conservation parameter for Cultivated Lands is the mean soil carbon flux under Soil Conservation management with an uncertainty range (mean \pm standard deviation) that serves as a proxy for all practices intended as alternatives to conventional management, excluding practices involving land cover changes.
 The soil carbon flux of non-Delta cultivated land under Soil Conservation $(0.59 \pm 0.44 \text{ Mg C ha}^{-1} \text{ y}^{-1})$ is based on a tomato-cotton rotation with cover crop and/or reduced tillage in San Joaquin Valley (Mitchell et al., 2015), and maize-tomato with cover crop or cover crop and composted manure in Sacramento Valley (Kong et al., 2005).
 The uncertainty ranges are the standard deviation of the individual treatment means, and represent the uncertainty of statewide average soil carbon fluxes from alternatively managed systems.
-Since there are no studies of cover crop, reduced tillage or composting in the Delta region, the benefit or difference between managed and unmanaged soil carbon flux from the non-Delta regions $(0.40 \pm 0.2 \text{ Mg C ha}^{-1} \text{ y}^{-1})$ was added to the Delta soil C flux $(-2.82 \pm 2.51 \text{ Mg C ha}^{-1} \text{ y}^{-1})$ (Hatala et al., 2012; Knox et al., 2015) to estimate the managed soil carbon flux.
+Since there are no studies of cover crop, reduced tillage, or composting in the Delta region, the benefit or difference between managed and unmanaged soil carbon flux from the non-Delta regions (0.40 \pm 0.2 Mg C ha-1 y-1) was added to the Delta soil C flux $(-2.82 \pm 2.51 \text{ Mg C ha}^{-1} \text{ y}^{-1})$ to estimate the managed soil carbon flux.
 The Delta uncertainty range represents the propagated error of the non-Delta benefit and Delta soil C flux.

-Urban forest Dead removal is applied annually to the total area of Urban, and includes Forest management options for disposing of the annual mortality fraction of the above ground biomass.
+Urban forest Dead removal is applied annually to the total Urban area, and includes Forest management options for disposing of the annual mortality fraction of the above ground biomass.
 The default is for all of this material to decay as CO_2 .
+Urban forest fraction is prescribed as part of scenario definition, usually with a constant fraction for the baseline and an increasing fraction for alternative management (See section 2.2.1).
 Table 3.
-Management Practices Currently Implemented in CALAND version 3and relationships to the Natural and Working Lands (NWL) Scenarios.(See Section 4 for scenario descriptions and Appendices for detailed parameter
+Management Practices Currently Implemented in CALAND version 3 and relationships to the Natural and Working Lands (NWL) Scenarios developed for the Draft California 2030 NWL Climate Change Implementation Plan (CA, 2019).